AlfaSchz/titanpad-backup-tool/README.md

 Make backups of a [titanpad](https://github.com/titanpad/titanpad) subdomain.

-Only latest version of the pads (with colors/authors) are backed up.
+Only the latest version of the pads (with colors/authors) will be backed up.

 <!-- BEGIN-MARKDOWN-TOC -->
 * [Usage](#usage)